elmahio/documentation/docs/logging-through-a-http-proxy.md

+---
+title: Logging through a HTTP proxy
+description: Set up logging to elmah.io through an HTTP proxy server like squid or Nginx.
+Using a bit of XML you can configure logging without public access.
+---

 # Logging through a HTTP proxy

 You may find yourself in a situation, where your production web servers aren't allowing HTTP requests towards the public Internet.
 This also impacts the elmah.io client, which requires access to the URL https://api.elmah.io.
-A popular choice of implementing this kind of restriction nowadays, is through a HTTP proxy like squid.
+A popular choice of implementing this kind of restriction nowadays is through a HTTP proxy like Squid or Nginx.

 Luckily the elmah.io client supports proxy configuration out of the box.
-Let’s look at how to configure a HTTP proxy through `web.config`:
+Let's look at how to configure a HTTP proxy through `web.config`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>